arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 yarn add @fortawesome/angular-fontawesome
 ```

-## Installing pro version fontawesome icons
+## Installing pro version fontawesome icons in Angular

+To install pro version fontawesome icons follow the below steps

+1. Configure npm registry to install icons from fontawesome npm package.
-If you buy a license for fontawesome icons you have to configure your npm registry to use pro icons
+2. If you buy a license for fontawesome icons you will be given an authentication token through which you can set your npm registry.

 This configuration can be done at global level or per project level

 ## Global level configuration

-To use fontawesome icons across all the projects add @fortawesome scope to use fontawesome pro npm package source
+To use fontawesome icons across all the angular projects add @fortawesome scope to use fontawesome pro npm package source
 i.e., npm.fontawesome.com

 ```